Jacob-Barhak/DiseaseModelsSBML/README.md

 0. Optional: You can regenerate the SBML files already provided in this repository using the command: python SBMLExamplesForPaper.py
 1. Install iBioSim using the instructions in: http://www.async.ece.utah.edu/ibiosim
 2. Run iBioSim
-3. Select from the menu: File->Open Project.
-Select the project in docs/iBioSim/projects.
+3. Select from the menu: File->New->Project.
-4. Open the analysis view for a particular model, select a monte carlo method for simulation.
-5. Click on the run button in the menu bar to execute simulation.
+4. Import the Disease.omex archive and the results will be generated.
+5. Run python parser.py <directory> where directory is where the tsd files were generated inside the project directory.
+6. Create an Example* directory for each example where the R scripts are located.
+Copy the converted csv files to their corresponding Example* directory.
+Execute plot.R.

 VERSION HISTORY: